|

 Raman intensity, given by the expression above, is resonantly enhanced for EL, for which one, two, or

-resonance.
-In order to identify the contribution of
+all three In order to identify the contribution of

 these resonances to the peaks of the resonant Raman profile (Fig. 3, right),